Needlesslord/Research-Project-Installer/docs/README.md

-- research title
+# Personal Research: Installer

-small introduction
+This web page and the [GitHub repository]() created from are dedicated to what an Installer is and how to create one for your software in Windows, with small steps and a solution provided.
+For further information, a bibliography is provided below.

-- personal introduction (social media, linkedin, github)
+Who am I?

-I am [Núria Lamonja i Pujol](linkedin), student of the [Bachelor's Degree in Video Games by UPC at CITM-TTC](web citm).
-This content is generated for the second year's subject Project 2, nder supervision of lecturer [Ramon Santamaria](https://www.linkedin.com/in/raysan/), tech developer and lead of [raylib technologies](https://www.linkedin.com/company/raylibtech/) and [emegeme](https://www.linkedin.com/company/emegeme/).
+I am [Núria Lamonja i Pujol](https://www.linkedin.com/in/needlesslord/) (GitHub username [*Needlesslord](https://github.com/Needlesslord)), student of the [Bachelor's Degree in Video Games by UPC at CITM-TTC](https://www.citm.upc.edu/ing/estudis/grau-videojocs-bcn/).
+This content is generated for the second year's subject Project 2, nder supervision of lecturer [Ramon Santamaria](https://www.linkedin.com/in/raysan/), tech developer and lead of [raylib technologies](https://www.raylib.com/) and [emegeme](https://www.emegeme.com/).

 - intro to the problem